LiveIntent/live-connect/README.md

 - Cross-Browser Testing: For a comprehensive evaluation, conduct full integration tests on multiple browsers.
 Please ensure you have valid Browserstack credentials configured.
 Run the command `npm run test:it:browserstack` to execute the tests across various browsers.

 ## Contribute
-We're open to ideas, fixes and improvements.
-Find out how to contribute [here](./CONTRIBUTING.md).
+We welcome ideas, fixes, and improvements from the community.
+Discover how you can contribute by visiting our [contribution guidelines](./CONTRIBUTING.md).

 ## Testing
 ### Running Unit tests